Introduction to QCD: Introduction

-specifies the energy scale at which the perturbative coupling would nominally become infinite, called the Landau pole.
-(Note, however, that this only parametrizes the purely \emph{perturbative} result, which is not reliable at strong coupling, so \eqRef{eq:alphasLam} should not be taken to imply that the physical behavior of full QCD should exhibit a divergence for $Q\to \Lambda$.)
+{alphaS@$\alpha_s$!LambdaQCD@$\Lambda_{\mathrm{QCD}}$} {alphaS@$\alpha_s$!Landau Pole|see{$\Lambda_{\mathrm{QCD}}$}} {LambdaQCD@$\Lambda_{\mathrm{QCD}}$|see{alphaS@$\alpha_s$}} specifies the energy scale at which the perturbative coupling would nominally become infinite, called the Landau pole.
+(Note, however, that this only parametrises the purely \emph{perturbative} result, which is not reliable at strong coupling, so \eqRef{eq:alphasLam} should not be taken to imply that the physical behavior of full QCD should exhibit a divergence for $Q\to \Lambda$.)

-{LambdaQCD@$\Lambda_{\mathrm{QCD}}$} Finally, one should be aware that there is a multitude of different ways of defining both $\Lambda$ and $\alpha_s(M_Z)$.
-At the very least, the numerical value one obtains depends both on the renormalization scheme used (with the dimensional-regularization-based ``modified minimal subtraction'' scheme, $\overline{\mbox{MS}}$, being the most common one) and on the perturbative order of the calculations used to extract them.
-As a rule of thumb, fits to experimental data typically yield smaller values for $\alpha_s(M_Z)$ the higher the order of the calculation used to extract it (see, e.g., \cite{Bethke:2009jm,Dissertori:2009ik}), with $ \alpha_s(M_Z)\vert_{\mrm{LO}} \gsim \alpha_s(M_Z)\vert_{\mrm{NLO}} \gsim \alpha_s(M_Z)\vert_{\mrm{NNLO}}$.
-Further, since the number of flavors changes the slope of the running, the location of the Landau pole for fixed $\alpha_s(M_Z)$ depends explicitly on the number of flavors used in the running.
-Thus each value of $n_f$ is associated with its own value of $\Lambda$, with the following matching relations across thresholds guaranteeing continuity of the coupling at one loop, {LambdaQCD@$\Lambda_{\mathrm{QCD}}$} {alphaS@$\alpha_s$!$\Lambda_{\mathrm{QCD}}$}
+{alphaS@$\alpha_s$!LambdaQCD@$\Lambda_{\mathrm{QCD}}$} Finally, one should be aware that there is a multitude of different ways of defining both $\Lambda$ and $\alpha_s(M_Z)$.
+At the very least, the numerical value one obtains depends both on the renormalisation scheme used (with the dimensional-regularisation-based ``modified minimal subtraction'' scheme, $\overline{\mbox{MS}}$, being the most common one) and on the perturbative order of the calculations used to extract them.
+As a rule of thumb, fits to experimental data typically yield smaller values for $\alpha_s(M_Z)$ the higher the order of the calculation used to extract it (see, e.g., \cite{Bethke:2009jm,Dissertori:2009ik,Bethke:2012jm,pdg2012}), with $ \alpha_s(M_Z)\vert_{\mrm{LO}} \gsim \alpha_s(M_Z)\vert_{\mrm{NLO}} \gsim \alpha_s(M_Z)\vert_{\mrm{NNLO}}$.
+Further, since the number of flavours changes the slope of the running, the location of the Landau pole for fixed $\alpha_s(M_Z)$ depends explicitly on the number of flavours used in the running.
+Thus each value of $n_f$ is associated with its own value of $\Lambda$, with the following matching relations across thresholds guaranteeing continuity of the coupling at one loop, {LambdaQCD@$\Lambda_{\mathrm{QCD}}$|see{$\alpha_s$}} {alphaS@$\alpha_s$!LambdaQCD@$\Lambda_{\mathrm{QCD}}$}